MCD issues helpline number to counter 'misconception' about anti-encroachment drives | Politics

 MCD issues helpline number to counter 'misconception' about anti-encroachment drives

-Civic authorities had to face opposition from locals against the drive in Shaheen Bagh, Madanpur Khadar and Jahangirpuri.The AAP had accused the BJP, which earlier used to rule the three municipalities, of targeting the poor through such drives.On Wednesday, the MCD carried out an anti-encroachment drive in in southwest Delhis Naraina Industrial Area here as officials reached the spot with bulldozers and removed illegal temporary structures including Dhabas, shops, kiosks.
+Civic authorities had to face opposition from locals against the drive in Shaheen Bagh, Madanpur Khadar and Jahangirpuri.The AAP had accused the BJP, which earlier used to rule the three municipalities, of targeting the poor through such drives.On Wednesday, the MCD carried out an anti-encroachment drive in southwest Delhis Naraina Industrial Area as officials reached the spot with bulldozers and removed illegal temporary structures including Dhabas, shops and kiosks.

 - Country: